 The evolution of message densities [22], [24] under iterative decoding is described through six evolution trees for a binary root-LDPC code.
 The evolution trees represent the local neighborhood of a bitnode in an infinite-length code whose graph has no cycles.
 Figs. 13, 14, and 15 show the local neighborhoods of classes 1i and 1p.
 Similar evolution trees can be drawn for classes 2i and 2p.
-Full diversity in the presence of fading is guaranteed, thanks to messages $1c \rightarrow 1i$ (respectively, $2c \rightarrow 2i$) as indicated in the proof of Proposition 7.
+Full diversity in the presence of fading is guaranteed, thanks to messages $1c \to 1i$ (respectively, $2c \to 2i$) as indicated in the proof of Proposition 7.
 Irregularity is defined in the standard way [23] through the polynomials $\lambda(x)$ and $\rho(x)$.
-Root-LDPC ensembles are a special case of multi-edge-type LDPC codes [24].
-Nevertheless, we do not use the compact notation of multi-edge-type codes as in Chapter 7 of [24].
-Indeed, root-LDPC codes have two specific properties which are not found in general ensembles:
+Root-LDPC ensembles are a special case of multiedge-type LDPC codes [24].
+Nevertheless, we do not use the compact notation of multiedge-type codes as in [24, Ch.
+7].
+Indeed, root-LDPC codes have two specific properties which are not found in general ensembles.